 - Sub-national level support to district health leaders and providers to improve the quality of service delivery through quality improvement collaboratives, knowledge management, shared learning, and health workforce development; and

-Our USAID Regional Health Integration to Enhance Services in both East Central and North Acholi (RHITES-EC and RHITES-N, Acholi) projects lead HIV/AIDS service delivery across all PEPFAR program areas in these large regions in Uganda, while simultaneously providing COVID-19 treatment, prevention and vaccination support to those same communities.
+Our USAID Regional Health Integration to Enhance Services in both East Central and North Acholi (RHITES-EC and RHITES-N, Acholi) activities lead HIV/AIDS service delivery across all PEPFAR program areas, while simultaneously providing COVID-19 treatment, prevention, and vaccination support.
 Through the Department of Defense HIV/AIDS Prevention Program, URC works to prevent, test, treat, and manage HIV/AIDS in the military populations of Eswatini, Niger, and Uganda.

-URC’s flagship TB CARE II Project, the TB South Africa Project, and current Defeat TB Project and TB Platforms for Sustainable TB Detection, Care, and Treatment Project provide leadership to the global effort to eliminate TB.
+URC’s flagship TB CARE II Project, the TB South Africa Project, and the current Defeat TB Activity and TB Platforms for Sustainable TB Detection, Care, and Treatment Project provide leadership to the global effort to eliminate TB.

-And our malaria projects including the Defeat Malaria Activity in Myanmar and Cambodia Malaria Elimination Project have made a lasting impact on efforts to contain multi-drug resistant malaria and move the Greater Mekong Subregion closer to malaria elimination.
+And our malaria projects including the President’s Malaria Initiative Eliminate Malaria Activity and the Defeat Malaria Activity in Myanmar, and the Cambodia Malaria Elimination Project have made a lasting impact on efforts to contain multi-drug resistant malaria and move the Greater Mekong Subregion closer to malaria elimination.

 URC has championed global efforts to rapidly scale up responses to new and emerging infectious diseases.
-We are on the frontlines supporting country efforts to control the spread of COVID-19 by improving vaccine confidence and roll-out of vaccination campaigns.
+We are on the frontlines supporting country efforts to control the spread of COVID-19 by improving vaccine confidence and facilitating the rollout of vaccination campaigns.
 These efforts are essential to sustain the gains made to control infectious diseases for improved health worldwide.